From Garage to HGTV: How This Woman Grew a Successful Home-Staging Business

 She would rearrange some pillows.
 Or maybe she’d take some bedsheets and turn them into curtains.

-“My mom always welcomed it,” Anderson said.
+“My mom always welcomed it,” said Anderson, a South Tampa resident.
 “She was very encouraging.”

 Nobody knew it at the time, but what she was doing was making her way toward building her own business.

-A resident of South Tampa, Anderson, 41, is the founder and executive director of Dwell Home Staging, which specializes in getting homes ready to hit the open market.
-She employs a staff of eight, including her husband, Marc, the company’s operations manager.
-Four months ago, she sold the business to appliance chain Happy’s Home Centers.
+Anderson is the founder and executive director of Dwell Home Staging, which specializes in getting homes ready to hit the open market.
+She now employs a staff of 11.

 Dwell has been featured on HGTV and is repeatedly ranked among the top home-staging businesses in the country.